Soiree-NYC/Fiesta_Public/README.md

 - For their invaluable guidance, feedback, and support during the development process.

 Open-Source Contributors:
-- To the developers of tools, libraries, and frameworks that powered Soiree, including React, Sequelize, and others.
+- To the developers of tools, libraries, and frameworks that powered Fiesta, including React, Sequelize, and others.

 Testers and Early Users: